Q: What type of wood is each pole made from?

 A: These terms refer to the finish at the end of the post.
 Please see the links below for images.

 Q: What type of treatment is used on the poles?

 A: The majority of our poles are Tanalith E or AC500 treated.
 Tanalith E and AC500 are biocides that are applied under high pressure to reduce rot and decay.
 Some telegraph poles may be creosote treated instead due to their large size but this is dependent upon the length of the pole and treatment tank.

 A: Yes, but this must be specified at time of order.

-A: Machined Play Area Poles are guaranteed against finger-size cracking and the processes involved in ensuring they meet all specifications result in a slightly higher cost.
 Any commercially supplied children’s play area should use timber that satisfies the latest European specifications with respect to splitting and splintering.
 At Total Poles our laminated poles meet all the latest European specifications.

 Q: What is the stress grading of play area poles?